Innmind/documentation/docs/getting-started/orm/production.md

 ??? warning
     Unlike other storages Elasticsearch doesn't support transactions.

-    Elasticsearch also doesn't allo to list more than 10k aggregates, this means that if you store more than that you won't be able to list them all in a single `Sequence`.
+    Elasticsearch also doesn't allow to list more than 10k aggregates, this means that if you store more than that you won't be able to list them all in a single `Sequence`.
 You'll need to use explicit search queries to find them all back.

 ## Filesystem